RillonDodgers/Apex-Plugins/docs/nsfwbypass/README.md

 ### UPDATE: I won't delete the upper thing.
 I kept my password lock version but...
 The creator fr is uh let's nicely say sensitive person.
 And even plugin list dev told me I can keep passwordless ver - "keep it simple"
 So what.
 No passwd lock but the age bypassing is disabled by default.
 Please note I am not planning to change it.
+**WE'VE ADDED PASSWORD LOCK AGAIN**
+NOTE: AS STATED ABOVE IT WORKS FINE YOU JUST NEED PASSWORD!
+HAVE FUN!!!

 ### To UK users: note - Vencore also has this mode.
 The DIRECT PORT OF THIS PLUGIN, this way we (free users) can just bypass gate and you bypass everything.
 Sorry for inconsistencies and see ya with new plugins!